plblum/jivs/README.md

   + It is used by these features:
     + Lookup the localized error message with the [`TextLocalizerService`](#localizing-strings-textlocalizerservice).
     + It is included in the `IssueFound object` that is passed to the UI along with the error message to allow your UI to recognize it.
 IssueFound is passed to your UI in these ValidationManager callbacks: `onValidationStateChanged` and `onValueHostValidationStateChanged`.
-    + When the Builder or Modifier object has to merge validators using the `ValidatorConfigMergeService`.
+    + When the Builder object has to merge validators using the `ValidatorConfigMergeService`.
     + When business logic provides errors, if its own error code matches this property, this validator reports an error, making it easy to ensure error messages are consistent and UI friendly.
   + Set it directly in these cases:
     + The same condition type is used more than once.